Mejia’s 3-run homer in 9th leads Rays past skidding Phillies

 HOSKINS HURTING

-The groin injury appears to be affecting Hoskins in the field.
-He could have made a play on Franco’s hard-hit ball in the fourth that was scored a double and stayed down after barely diving for Díaz’s grounder in the hole later in the frame.
+Girardi acknowledged the groin injury is affecting Hoskins in the field.
+Hoskins could have made a play on Franco’s hard-hit ball in the fourth that was scored a double and stayed down after barely diving for Díaz’s grounder in the hole later in the frame.
 In the eighth, Hoskins failed to come up with a fairly routine popup in foul territory.

 TRAINER’S ROOM